-The Kattegat is the only sub-basin out of three with set reduction targets for nitrogen inputs where the input was significantly below MAI in 2017 (Key messages figure 1 and Results table 1a).
-However, since the reference period (1997-2003), statistically significant reduction of nitrogen input has been achieved to all sub-basins except the Gulf of Riga, where no reduction has been observed (Results figure 2).
-The highest observed input reduction was to the Danish Straits (24%) and Kattegat (21%), the lowest to the Baltic Proper (6%) and Gulf of Riga (0%), respectively (Results figure 1).
-Nitrogen inputs to the entire Baltic Sea have been reduced by 14% since the reference period.
+The Kattegat is the only sub-basin out of three with set reduction targets for nitrogen inputs where the input was significantly below MAI in 2015 (Results figure 1 and Results table 1a).
+However, since the reference period (1997-2003), statistically significant reduction of nitrogen input has been achieved to all sub-basins except the Gulf of Finland and Gulf of Riga, where the reductions are not statistically significant (Results figure 2).
+The highest reduction was observed to Kattegat (19%) and the lowest to the Bothnian Bay (6%) and Gulf of Riga (4%), respectively (Results figure 1).
+The progress in nitrogen input reduction (24%) achieved in the Gulf of Finland is still statistically uncertain due to high inter-annual variability in the data.

 Results table 1.
-The trend-based estimate for normalized annual inputs of (a) nitrogen and (b) phosphorus during 2017.
+The trend-based estimate for normalized annual inputs of (a) nitrogen and (b) phosphorus during 2015.

-The table also contains data on statistical uncertainty, the remaining reduction needed to reach MAI and inputs in 2017 including statistical uncertainty in percentages of MAI.
+The table also contains data on statistical uncertainty, the remaining reduction needed to reach MAI and inputs in 2015 including statistical uncertainty in percentages of MAI.
 Classification of achieving MAI is given in colours: green=MAI fulfilled, yellow=fulfilment is not determined due to statistical uncertainty, and red=MAI not fulfilled.
-(Units in columns 2-5: tonnes per year).
-NOTE: For consistency with MAI no rounding (to tenth, hundreds or thousands) has been performed in the indicator.
+(Units in columns 2-5: tonnes per year).NOTE: For consistency with MAI no rounding (to tenth, hundreds or thousands) has been performed in the indicator.